Anthony Gilbert (writer)

+Biography

-Lucy Malleson was born in London.
-When her stockbroker father lost his job the family suffered financial hardship, and she took up shorthand typing to earn a living.
-She began writing poetry, and then, inspired by the play The Cat and the Canary by John Willard (1922), she tried her hand at detective novels, using the name J Kilmeny Keith.
+Lucy Malleson was born in Upper Norwood, Croydon.
+She attended St Paul's Girls' School.
+When her stockbroker father lost his job in 1914, the family suffered financial hardship, and she took up shorthand typing to earn a living.
+She began writing poetry, and then, inspired by the play The Cat and the Canary by John Willard (1922), she tried her hand at detective novels, using the name J. Kilmeny Keith.
 The first was The Man Who Was London, published in 1925.
 She published over sixty crime novels as Anthony Gilbert, most of which featured her best-known character, Arthur Crook.
 Crook is a vulgar London lawyer totally (and deliberately) unlike the sophisticated detectives, such as Lord Peter Wimsey and Philo Vance, who dominated the mystery field when Gilbert introduced him.
 Instead of dispassionately analysing a case, he usually enters it after seemingly damning evidence has built up against his client, then conducts a no-holds-barred investigation of doubtful ethics to clear him or her.
 As fellow mystery author Michael Gilbert noted, "...he behaved in a way which befitted his name and would not have been approved by the Law Society."
 The first Crook novel, Murder by Experts, was published in 1936 and was immediately popular.
 The last Crook novel, A Nice Little Killing, was published in 1974.

+Adaptations

 Her novel The Vanishing Corpse (1941) was adapted as the film They Met in the Dark (1943), another novel, The Mouse Who Wouldn't Play Ball (1943) was filmed as Candles at Nine in 1944, and her novel on abduction and a faked identity, The Woman in Red, which features Arthur Crook and his assistant Bill Parsons (1941), was adapted as the 1945 film noir, My Name Is Julia Ross.
 "You'll Be the Death of Me," an October 1963 episode of The Alfred Hitchcock Hour, was adapted from Gilbert's short story "The Goldfish Button" in the February 1958 Ellery Queen Mystery Magazine.
 Her short stories "Door to a Different World" and "Fifty Years After" were Edgar Award nominees.

 The 1942 novel Something Nasty in the Woodshed (American title Mystery in the Woodshed) was adapted for stage by Dennis Hoey as The Haven, opening in New York in 1946.
 Crook was played by Melville Cooper.
 The production received poor reviews and lasted only five performances.